froylan-vargas/giftastic/README.md

 Live url: https://froylandcito.github.io/giftastic

 ## Description
-Web app that let's you to pick a category and look for gifs from gipy, then you can add wanted gifs to favourite section, copy the gif or store it to your device.
+Web app that let's you pick a category and look for gifs from giphy api, then you can add wanted gifs to fav section, copy the gif or store it to your device.

 ### Technical approach.